-Where Bioregional have specific recommendations, these are in the summary at the start of this document.
+Where Bioregional has specific recommendations, these are in the summary at the start of this document.

-The targets set in the original Action Plan were for 2020, these will need to be updated in the coming year.
+The targets set in the original Action Plan were for 2020, and so these will need to be updated in the coming year.
 This report therefore compares the progress that Singita made in addressing those initial 2020 targets, which is particularly useful this year as obviously many activities were put on hold due to the Covid pandemic.

-7.1.
+6.1.
 Health and happiness

-2025 outcome Target and Baseline Progress to 2021 HH1 Health and Wellness programme continues Minimum of 1 activation per month in each region All staff have access to medical care. > 1 monthly activity per site 100% COVID vaccination rate On track HH2 Support Staff Mental Health Staff Mental Health Assessment score extracted (RSA 2022; other regions thereafter) Staff surveys sent and due to be finalised 31 March 2022
+2025 outcome Target and Baseline Progress to 2021 HH1 All staff have access to Health and Wellness Minimum of one activation per medical care. programme continues month in each region > 1 monthly activity per programme continues site 100% COVID vaccination rate On track HH2 Staff Mental Health Assessment Staff surveys sent and Support Staff Mental Health score extracted (RSA 2022; other due to be finalised 31 regions thereafter) March 2022

-- Across all sites protecting staff mental health throughout the Covid pandemic has been a major focus.
+- Across all sites, protecting staff mental health throughout the Covid pandemic has been a major focus.
 It has also helped to bring staff together with many staff noting how they had expanded their connections with a wider range of staff. - With the implementation of the health and wellness programme there has been a focus on slowing down and meditation. - As part of Project Guest all mini bars have now been reset as healthy mini bars, with all products containing sugar removed.
-A guest can still get a sugar-based product (such as a Coke), but has to be requested.
+A guest can still get a sugar-based product (such as carbonated soft drinks), but it has to be requested.
 This has been well received by guests. - The Early Childhood Development (ECD) Support Programme continues to provide support for the teachers and provide resources to the youngest children and babies up to two years of age.

-7.2.
+6.2.
 Equity and local economy

-2025 outcome Target and Baseline Progress to 2021 Eq1 Gender Equity: Female Employment Upwards of 50% female employment in Tourism divisions, 25% elsewhere SKNP: 49% SSS: 55% SPM: 27% SVNP: 46% Eq1 Diversity: No. of black people employed representative of Black Economically Active 91% Black Staff - RSA See baseline - current performance very good
+2025 outcome Target and Baseline Progress to 2021 Eq1 Gender Equity: Female Employment Upwards of 50% female employment in Tourism divisions, 25% elsewhere SKNP: 49% SSS: 55% SPM: 27% SVNP: 46% Eq1 Diversity: No. of black people employed representative of Black Economically Active See baseline - current performance very good